Rex Goudie: Post-Canadian Idol

 On August 29, 2006, Goudie made a special guest appearance on the Top 4 results show of Canadian Idol season 4.
 After performing his hit single "Run", host Ben Mulroney presented him with an award for his platinum album Under the Lights.

 His official biography Idolized, written by St. John's author Kim Kielley, was released in September 2006.

 His second album, entitled Look Closer was released on December 12, 2006.
 The album made its debut at No. 19 on the Canadian charts, and sold over 11,000 copies in its first week.
 However, two weeks after its release, it fell off the top 100 chart.

 In September 2006, Goudie, along with fellow Burlington native Shaun Majumder, started a foundation in their hometown to help raise money for medical needs.
 The Share Foundation has held several concerts, served with merchandise, and have raised over $50,000 Canadian dollars.
 The following month, Goudie appeared at the opening ceremonies of the 17th annual Provincial Student Leadership Conference of Newfoundland and Labrador, hosted by Laval High School, where he spoke about the importance of perseverance and getting involved in one's school.

 In January 2007, it was revealed that Goudie would be travelling to the United States aboard a cruise ship, performing for the fans that decided to take a trip 'down south' with him.
 For a week, Goudie performed hits from his new album as well older hits from his platinum album Under The Lights.

 In March 2007, he won a Canadian Radio Music Award for Best New Solo Artist (CHR) of the Year.

 On Sunday, November 25, 2007, Goudie announced on his MySpace account the news that SONY BMG had indeed dropped him.
 He stated:

 After announcing this, Goudie quickly added that he is in Nashville working on songs for his new album.
 The album 100 Pages Later was released in December 2010.

 In 2011 Goudie guest starred in JHawk23's short comedic skit, Newfoundlander Vs West Side, where he played himself.

 Goudie also performed for the St. Anthony Come Home Year in 2017.
 That same year, he performed the national anthem at the close of the 2017 Tim Hortons Brier held in St. John's.

 Personal life

 In early 2010, Rex travelled to Afghanistan to play for Canadian troops.

+Rex currently works as a mechanic and is living life as a dad.